kubukoz/blog/mdoc/flakes-first-steps.md

 If you have any questions that you feel this post should've answered but didn't, let me know in the comments below.
 Thanks for reading!

+## Acknowledgements

+Many thanks to [Olivier Mélois](https://github.com/Baccata/) for an initial read of this post.

 [flake-docs-flake-inputs]: https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-flake.html#flake-inputs
 [github]: https://github.com
 [nix]: https://nixos.org/